mendonk/langchain-astrapy-hotels-app/README.md

 - Check readme and other writeups + slides.
 Ensure they reflect latest
 - Check gitpod and transition to RAGStack
 - Client: migrate to consistent interfaces, remove redundant interfaces.
+- Recheck the not-to-be-repeated init setup steps
+- Fix: when searching hotels with empty fields, goes back to "login" page